 Bail Bondsman in San Antonio Cautions Retail Stores to Beware!

 The TABC offers retail stores a “Cops In Shops” operation, where they pose as customers or employees of an establishment and arrest minors as they attempt to purchase alcoholic beverages.
-The TABC agents will also share their expertise with the retailer’s employees to train them how to spot false or fake ID’s, the signs of intoxication, and the physical and behavioral characteristics of minors so that you and your employees will be less likely to accidentally sell to a minor.
+The TABC agents will also share their expertise with the retailer’s employees to train them how to spot false or fake ID’s, the signs of intoxication, and the physical and behavioral characteristics of minors so that you and your employees will be less likely to sell to a minor accidentally.

-If you or an employee has been arrested for selling alcohol to minors, call McRae Bail Bonds 24 hours a day and we will help you immediately.
-The good news is that you do not need to come into our office, simply call us at (210) 463-5561.
-We will immediately go to the jail to meet with the arrested person and notify you of the bail cost the moment the judge sets it court.
+If you or an employee has been arrested for selling alcohol to minors, call McRae Bail Bonds 24 hours a day, and we will help you immediately.
+The good news is that you do not need to come into our office, call us at (210) 463-5561.
+We will immediately go to the jail to meet with the arrested person and notify you of the bail cost the moment the judge sets it in court.
 We’ll secure bail and get your co-worker, employee, or loved one out of jail fast.